 Class is in session

-Risk education aims to reach the greatest possible number of people with lifesaving information on how to recognize, avoid and report threats like landmines and unexploded bombs.
+Risk education aims to reach the greatest possible number of people with potentially life-saving information on how to recognize, avoid and report threats.
+This is particularly important for children and returning communities.

-Raising awareness of the threat and working directly with communities helps change behaviors and reduces the risk of death or injury.
+Raising awareness of the threat and working directly with communities helps change behaviors, reducing the risk of death or injury.

 We listen to communities